corpunWorld Corporal Punishment Research

 Different reports suggest that, as one might expect under a regime where the rule of law is a wholly alien concept, there are no formal procedures and little consistency about the modus operandi: either a whip, a leather strap, or a long cane may be used; sometimes the lashes are confined to the buttocks, more often it seems they are spread out from the neck to the ankles, and usually with the prisoner simply lying face down on the ground.
 In one or two reports the offender was said to be tied upright to a post.

-Quoted in this Nov 2007 American TV report, Human Rights Watch now goes so far as to say that flogging is "almost always" a component of any Saudi court sentence.
-If true, I should think this must make Saudi Arabia pretty well unique in the world.
+Quoted in this Nov 2007 American TV report, Human Rights Watch went so far as to say that flogging was "almost always" a component of any Saudi court sentence.
+HRW has sometimes been prone to exaggeration in the past, but if this is true, I should think it must make Saudi Arabia pretty well unique in the world.
 (In other countries where JCP is used a lot, such as Singapore and Malaysia, there are still very many court sentences that do not include caning.)
 The HRW spokesperson adds that the accused is "shackled" during the punishment, and is "sometimes" permitted to wear a single layer of clothing; I had had the impression that that was always so.
 HRW describes the implement used as "a bamboo whip about 7 feet long".
+(I suspect they are wrong about that.
+Bamboo is too stiff and brittle to behave like a whip.)

 Even when a cane is used, the punishment is normally referred to as "flogging" rather than "caning"; and the lashes (rarely "strokes") are reportedly not (or anyway not usually) inflicted with the full strength of the operator, as they are required to be in countries with a British judicial caning tradition such as Singapore and Malaysia, with their maximum of 24 strokes at any one infliction; indeed, if Saudi-style sentences of hundreds of lashes were inflicted in the Singapore manner, the prisoner would surely not survive.